harshman7/insight-agent-idp/FEATURES.md

-# 🚀 New Features Added to Insight Agent IDP
+# 🚀 New Features Added to DocSage

-This document summarizes all the "Wow Factor" features that have been implemented.
+This document summarizes all the "Wow Factor" features that have been implemented in the DocSage platform.

 ## ✅ Completed Features